Head of chambers

 Monckton Chambers is a member of the Bar Council Pupillage Gateway and all applications should be made in accordance with that scheme.
 We invite applications from pupils in the year preceding the October in which pupillage is due to start.
 We are, however, in exceptional circumstances willing to consider applications for deferral.

 We operate a mini-pupillage scheme.
 This is intended for people who are in their final year at, or have already graduated from, university, and who are interested in our areas of legal practice.
+We only offer mini-pupillages during the court term.
 Details of how to apply can be found on our website.